 OPTIONAL: FFMC FESTIVAL: Florida Federation of Music Clubs (FFMC)

 This is an optional choice for students: Studio 237 is a member of the FFMC under the Choctaw Bay Music Club of Niceville FL.
 A Junior Music Student Festival sponsored by FFMC is held every February in Niceville FL.
 Students perform two compositions before two judges, receive graded evaluations, certificates, and points towards trophies.
-Students passing their district level may also participate in the State Competition.
-Students begin to prepare 2 pieces at least 5 months prior to this event on instruments such as piano, guitar, voice, drums, and string instruments.
-Festival registration fees and application are due by November 1st and are nonrefundable.
+Students begin to prepare 2 pieces about 5 months prior to this event on instruments such as piano, guitar, voice, drums, and string instruments.
+Festival application fees ($25 for one event) are due by November 1st and are nonrefundable.
 Students of all levels may enter.
-Ask Lisa Cyr about participating this Feb 8, 2020.
+Ask Lisa Cyr about participating (Festival will be held on Feb 8, 2020).
 Those parents desiring their student to perform in Piano Guild auditions will be prepared to do so for May 2020.

 Any questions or concerns will be answered as soon as possible.